zeynepseyitoglu/To-Do-List-App/README.md

 ## Instructions:
 To run the application locally:
 - clone the repository using `git clone https://github.com/zeynepseyitoglu/To-Do-List-App.git`.
+- Navigate into the project directory using `cd To-Do-List-App`
 - Install dependencies using `npm i`.
 - Start mongo server **mongod** on your device.
 - Navigate into the `server` folder and start the server by running `node index`.